trevormckay/GeoMind/README.md

 #Trevor McKay's GeoMind
 -------------------------------------------------------------------------------

-##Currently in Alpha | I am currently taking a break from developing.
+I am currently taking a break from developing.
 I will continue work on the program in the future.
 -------------------------------------------------------------------------------

 **Development will be slow as I am a novice developer trying to balance this project with other, more important work.**